pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 #  Do you become overwhelmed by events?

 #  Do you have a lot of fun?
+---

+#mermaid

-Ana: Do you have a lot of fun?
+- Q:Do you have a lot of fun?

-Bob: I haven't had a lot of fun in awhile.
+- A:I haven't had a lot of fun in awhile.
 It's hard to have fun when you are stuck at home all day long.
 Some people can have fun when stuck at home.

+---

 #  Do you believe that there is no absolute right or wrong?